-Diablo 3’s approach to endgame was admirably simple, but left a lot of players wanting.
+The Diablo 4 endgame is the content you’re going to be playing through once you’ve bested everything the ARPG has to offer; they’re the highest-level activities, the toughest challenges, and are what will keep players hooked to Diablo 4 for years to come.
+Diablo 3’s approach to endgame was admirably simple but left a lot of players wanting.
 Blizzard did a solid job of rectifying this, so we’re hoping for a more thorough Diablo 4 endgame plan when the ARPG eventually launches.

 We’ve already had a look at some of the Diablo 4 classes, including the Druid class and Barbarian class.
 Certainly, some of the things we saw at BlizzCon will change before the game comes out, but from the looks of things, a lot of this seems firmly in place.
-Some of the following information has been discussed in considerable detail at panels, from dungeons and dungeon keys, to potential loot rewards.
-Here’s what we think about Diablo 4’s endgame so far.
+Some of the following information has been discussed in considerable detail in panels, from dungeons and dungeon keys to potential loot rewards.
+Here’s everything we know about Diablo 4’s endgame so far.

 The initial endgame of Diablo 4 won’t be the only potential endgame content we’ll get.
 As Diablo 3’s seasons were such a success and added a lot of replayability to the game in its long life, Blizzard has confirmed that they will be making a reappearance in Diablo 4.

 Seasons were introduced back in 2014 and added new ways to play the game, for example, Season 19 of Diablo 3 was named ‘Season of the Eternal Conflict’.
 This changed the combat effects of characters to encourage killstreaks.
 We’ll certainly see seasons like this in Diablo 4, but Blizzard has also said we can expect to see new legendary items appearing in seasons, too – giving players an even greater incentive to dive back in.